cyralinc/terraform-provider-cyral/docs/guides/mongodb_cluster_okta_idp.md

 The guide is self-contained, so there are no prerequisites, except that you must have the right credentials for Cyral, Okta and AWS providers.
-In each step below, simply copy the code and paste locally, adjusting the argument values to your need.
+In each step below, simply copy the code and paste locally, adjusting the argument values to your needs.
 In some cases, we suggest the names of the files, but these names don't need to be followed strictly.

 ## Configure required providers